-Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan or EIP, providing for a potential cash award based upon the achievement of financial and operating performance objectives in accordance with a sliding scale established by the Committee with a fractional award for threshold performance, a full award for target performance and a premium award of up to two times target for extraordinary performance: during 2011 the sliding scale was different for each of these two types of objectives.
-In addition to the financial criteria and operating performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit and were subject to downward adjustment from the award earned if necessary to achieve the Company's target business model as described to investors.
+Entegris has for a number of years maintained a short-term variable incentive compensation program, the Entegris Incentive Plan or EIP, providing for a potential cash award based upon the achievement of financial and operating performance objectives in accordance with a sliding scale established by the Committee with a fractional award for threshold performance, a full award for target performance and a premium award of up to two times target for extraordinary performance; during 2012 the sliding scale was different for each of these two types of objectives.
+In addition to the financial criteria and operating performance objectives, awards under the EIP are conditioned on the Company achieving an operating profit.
 Under this plan, an incentive pool is established based upon the level of the attainment of financial objectives established by the Committee.
-The CEO is eligible to receive an incentive compensation payment targeting 100% of his base salary and the named executive officers listed in the "Summary Compensation Table" below other than the CEO are eligible to receive an incentive compensation payment targeting 75% of their base salary.
+The CEO is eligible to receive an incentive compensation payment targeting 100% of his base salary and the named executive officers listed in the "Summary Compensation Table" below other than the CEO are eligible to receive an incentive compensation payment targeting either 75% or 50% of their base salary.
 Other employees were eligible to receive lesser percentages of their base salary at target performance under the EIP, ranging from 3% to 50%, depending on their level of responsibility.
 The Entegris Incentive Plan is administered by and all awards are made at the discretion of the Committee.
-For 2011 the EIP awards were based on: (i) the achievement of EBITA within a range established by the Committee (from \$106 million to \$179 million), weighted at 75 and providing for awards ranging from 40% of weighted target for threshold performance to a maximum of two times target for performance at the top of the range; and (ii) the achievement of critical business objectives (relating to market penetration, customer service, quality performance, manufacturing efficiency and effective capacity expansion), weighted at 25% and providing for awards ranging from 30% of weighted target to 1.5 times target if all critical business objectives were achieved.
-The Company's EBITA performance in 2011 was 112% of target and the Company achieved target performance of 5 out of 8 critical business objectives for a combined award of 109% of target.
+For 2012 the EIP awards were based on: (i) the achievement of EBITA within a range established by the Committee (from threshold of 4% of revenue to maximum of 24% of revenue) with target performance established at 14%, weighted at 75% and providing for awards ranging from 40% of weighted target for threshold performance to a maximum of two times target for performance at the top of the range; and (ii) the achievement of critical business objectives (relating to revenue growth and market penetration, quality performance, achievement of divisional gross margin targets, and effective capacity expansion), weighted at 25% and providing for awards ranging from 30% of weighted target to 1.5 times target if all critical business objectives were achieved.
+The Company's EBITA performance in 2012 was 118% of target and the Company's performance with respect to critical business objectives was an average of 64.1% of target